|Requesting Department||Milwaukee Police Department|

 ELIGIBLE LIST: Candidates who successfully pass the examination process will be placed on an eligible list for Police Officer, with ranking based upon the test scores plus any applicable preference points (see below).

 PREFERENCE POINTS: Preference points may be added to the final passing score in accordance with State Statutes and Fire and Police Commission Rules.

 - Veterans: Qualified veterans will receive military preference points added to the final passing score; a DD-214 is required as proof of service.

 - City Residents: Preference points will be added to the final passing score, if you are a bona fide resident of the City of Milwaukee when you apply; proof of residency must be provided.

 - Education: Preference points will be added to the final passing score, if you possess an Associates or Bachelors degree in a related field when you apply; unofficial transcript from an accredited institution from which you received your diploma must be provided.

 Pre-employment Medical Examination, Psychological evaluation and drug test: Individuals offered employment must pass a pre-employment medical examination, psychological evaluation, and drug test as a condition of employment.

 - Must complete a paid 27-week police training course at the Police Academy.

 - After successfully completing the training course, will be assigned to a district police station for field training.

 The application process must be completed online.
-The online application will be available on Further information may be obtained from www.milwaukee.gov/jobs or by calling (414) 286-5000.
+The online application will be available on February 18, 2022 and accepted through March 18, 2022.
+Further information may be obtained from www.milwaukee.gov/jobs or by calling (414) 286-5000.
 Online applications may not be submitted after the deadline, unless extended.